This is just a quick post, completely unrelated to the Everyday Radical mission, but I wanted to share an exciting thing which has happened.

 I remember the back to school feeling SO well.
 I actually was a huge geek and loved school, so I never had that sense of dread some people talk about.
 I also love autumn and the air becoming nice and crisp and cool again (I am not a fan of heatwaves – so, y’know, let’s try and fix climate change, people).
 Even in the *many* years since leaving education, I get a bit of a “turning over a new leaf” feeling at the beginning of the new academic year, and September resolutions have been made (and broken) over several years.

-Anyway… I’m basically reminiscing here about stationery and how much I love it (thanks to my old friend @momorgan for pointing out my mortifying series of spelling mistakes in this post, now edited).
+Anyway… I’m basically reminiscing here about stationery and how much I love it.
 The new school year was ALL about stationery.
 We got new exercise books for each subject at school, even if last year’s weren’t full.
 I always used to have a new pencil case, and sometimes a new fountain pen.
 Also often a new rucksack at the start of each school year – mainly because the previous year’s one had been poor quality and the strap had broken under the groaning weight of library books, cookery ingredients and maths homework.

 But I’ve still got my Miffy pencil case from 1993.
 Which makes me think… I probably didn’t need a new one every year, did I?
 But the consumer machine teaches us that we Need All The New Stuff Every Year.
 The kids deserve a treat, their friends will all have new stuff, they don’t like Paw Patrol anymore.
 And the Back to School concept can also be used to sell stuff to adults – there’s a whole marketing strategy here.
 Buy a gym membership or get a new hairdo to celebrate the kids having gone back to school, buy a new laptop to get that “shiny pencil case feeling”, even though you’re 48 and you don’t like Paw Patrol either.